Private Placement Fraud

 The SEC recognizes a number of red flags for private placement fraud and Ponzi schemes, including:

-- Claims of High Returns with Little or No Risk - investment returns of 10% or more should be viewed with skepticism.
-Claims that there is little, or no risk are even more dubious.
-High rates of return almost always entail high risk, and anyone claiming otherwise probably can't be trusted.
+- Claims of high returns with little or no risk – investment returns of 10% or more should be viewed with skepticism.
+Claims that it is little or no risk are even more dubious.
+High rates of return almost always entail high risk, and anyone claiming otherwise probably can’t be trusted.

-- Unsolicited Investment Offers & Advertisements - offers that seem too good to be true usually are.
-Beware of promoters of get rich quick investment opportunities advertised on the radio, in print ads or over the internet.
+- Unsolicited investment offers & advertisements – offers that seem too good to be true usually are.
+Beware of promoters of getting rich quick investment opportunities advertised on the radio, in print ads or over the internet.